 - The employer’s name, address and phone number

 - Your dates of employment (if you left the job voluntarily or were laid off)

-3. File a Substitute Form with your Income Tax Return
+3. File a Substitute Form with Your Income Tax Return

 The employer may not respond to a request from the IRS to send out your W-2.
 In this instance, you still have an option left: File a Form 4852, Substitute for Form W-2.
 The IRS forwards one automatically to taxpayers who contact the agency regarding employers who have not sent them a W-2.

-Use your pay stubs to complete Form 4852.
+Use your pay stub to complete Form 4852.
 It asks you to list your total wages (including tips) and other compensation you earned during the year.
 You will also need to include the amount your employer deducted from your pay for taxes.